KevinCoronado/Proyectos-Ciberseguridad/README.md

-Projects in cibersecurity
+## Projects in Cybersecurity

-WayBackMachine - This project do searches in the WayBackMachine to find information, this can be used in OSINT operations Dns_enumeration - We can have information about the DNS Record Types
+- **WayBackMachine**: This project performs searches in the WayBackMachine to find information.
+This can be used in OSINT operations.
+- **Dns_enumeration**: Provides information about the DNS Record Types.
+- **Ip_geolocalitation**: Give you the Geolocalitation of an Ip.